Exchange Traded Products

 Other Important Information Regarding ETPs

--Non-Traditional ETPs will generally have higher fees than traditional ETPs.
+- Alternative ETPs will generally have higher fees than traditional ETPs.
 All fees and expenses are described in the prospectus.

--The ability of ETP issuers to perpetually create new shares contributes to ETPs efficiently and accurately tracking their respective indices.
+- The ability of ETP issuers to perpetually create new shares contributes to ETPs efficiently and accurately tracking their respective indices.
 However, under certain circumstances, issuers may cease or suspend creating new shares, which may cause ETPs to trade at a price that differs significantly from the value of its underlying holdings or index.
 Furthermore, all ETPs may trade at a premium or discount to its Net Asset Value (NAV) or indicative value in the case of ETNs.

--Some ETPs may have low trading volumes, which could adversely impact your ability to buy or sell shares at the desired price and quantity.
+- Some ETPs may have low trading volumes, which could adversely impact your ability to buy or sell shares at the desired price and quantity.

--ETPs can be closed for a variety of reasons, which can cause forced taxable events for investors, including capital gains distributions.
+- ETPs can be closed for a variety of reasons, which can cause forced taxable events for investors, including capital gains distributions.
 Furthermore, there can be closing costs associated with the final liquidation of the ETP as well as index tracking uncertainty as the ETP liquidates its assets.

 Other resources:

-SEC Investor Bulletin: Exchange-Traded Funds (ETFs)
+SEC Investor Bulletin: Exchange-Traded Funds

 SEC Fast Answers: Exchange-Traded Funds